-- complete 2 200-level English literature (ENGL) electives (6 credits) - complete 6 200-level electives (18 credits)
+- complete 2 200-level English literature (ENGL) electives (6 credits) - complete 4 200-level electives (12 credits)

-NOTE: While not a requirement, study of a second language is encouraged so students meet the secondlanguage requirements of many universities.
+NOTE: While not a requirement, study of a second language is encouraged so students meet the second-language requirements of many universities.

 NOTE: Certificate students may take up to six credits, diploma students up to twelve credits, from outside the School of Liberal Arts and School of Science; however, such coursework may not be transferable to programs at other post-secondary institutions.

-For transfer information on a specific Yukon College course, click on the program's Course List tab at yukoncollege.yk.ca/programs/courses/la, select the course in question by clicking its link, and then click the Check the BC Transfer Options link on the course's information page; for additional information, consult a program advisor.
+For transfer information on a specific Yukon College course, click on the program's Course List tab, select the course in question by clicking its link, and then click the Check the BC Transfer Options link on the course's information page; for additional information, consult a program advisor.